FGithaiga/TELCOM_CHURN/README.md

 # PROJECT TITLE : PREDICTING CUSTOMER CHURN FOR SYRIATEL

+# PROJECT OVERVIEW
+In the highly competitive telecommunications sector, retaining existing customers is just as crucial—if not more—than acquiring new ones.
+SyriaTel, like many telecom providers, faces significant revenue loss due to customer churn—the rate at which customers discontinue their service.
+Identifying customers who are likely to leave and understanding the factors driving that decision is key to improving retention strategies and optimizing service delivery.

+This project aims to build a predictive machine learning classifier that accurately forecasts whether a customer is likely to churn (i.e., stop doing business with SyriaTel).
+Using a curated dataset of customer demographics, service usage, billing patterns, and support interactions,I conducted a detailed exploratory data analysis (EDA) and develop predictive models to uncover actionable insights.

+By detecting churn early, SyriaTel can proactively engage at-risk customers, implement tailored offers, and improve overall customer satisfaction—ultimately reducing churn rates and protecting long-term revenue.

+# BUSINESS UNDERSTANDING
+In the telecom industry, customer retention is a critical business priority due to the high cost of acquiring new customers compared to maintaining existing ones.
+For SyriaTel, a leading telecommunications provider, customer churn—the percentage of users who stop using the service—is a significant challenge impacting revenue and long-term growth.

+Understanding why customers churn and being able to predict who is likely to leave offers a major strategic advantage.
+If SyriaTel can identify at-risk customers early, it can take proactive measures such as:

+Offering targeted promotions or personalized plans,

+Improving service quality based on user feedback,

+Enhancing customer support for high-risk segments.

 # PROBLEM STATEMENT
 In today’s highly competitive telecommunications sector, customers have a wide array of service providers to choose from, making customer loyalty increasingly fragile.
 A single poor experience can shape a customer’s perception of an entire brand, highlighting the critical importance of customer satisfaction in retaining users.
 With communication services deeply embedded in our daily routines, minimizing customer churn has become a strategic priority for telecom companies.